-- Your Learning Contract and the College Charter states that we will provide information about your progress, attendance and punctuality to your parents/guardians.
+- We will provide information about your progress, attendance and punctuality to your parents/guardians.
 However, in exceptional circumstances you can request that information is not passed onto your parents.
 Requests should be made in writing to the Student Services Manager.
 The College may inform your parents/guardians if this request is agreed.

 - We will share information about you with examination boards.
-We publish examination results to departments internally and in national/local newspapers.
-Details of your examination results and destination are provided to your previous school, the Connexions Service and destinations are published in the Celebration Evening Booklet.
+We publish examination results in national/local newspapers.
+Details of your examination results and destination are provided to your previous school, the Careers Service and destinations are published in the Celebration Evening Booklet.
 If you require us not to publish this information you should request this in writing to the Examinations Office prior to the results publication date.

 - We will provide references for UCAS, employers, etc on request for up to three years after you leave college.
 References will be given in confidence.
-An employer may request your personal details prior to work experience or work shadowing.
-A CRB check may be required for enrolment onto some courses.
+An employer may request your personal details prior to work experience, work shadowing or voluntary work.
+A DBS check may be required for enrolment onto some courses.

 - The college will publish statistical information regarding: age, gender, ethnicity, medical condition, learning difficulty, type of programme, results, destinations, etc. Care will be taken to ensure that individuals cannot be identified from statistical reports.

 - Photographs and films may be taken in College and used for publicity purposes.
 We will ask for your consent before using information identifying you by name in College publicity materials or press releases.
 It is an essential part of some courses that photographs and films are used to demonstrate your abilities; your parent’s consent is required.